 Thank you very much.
 Just one more thing - please write: happy single!

 Editor's note: David Lama was hit by an avalanche on 16.04.2019 together with Hansjörg Auer and Jess Roskelley in the Canadian Rocky Mountains.
-The authorities assume the death of the mountaineers.
+The bodies were recovered on Easter Sunday (21.04.2019).
 We grieve for three great people.
 Our sympathy is with the relatives.